a-x-e-l-e/Inventory-management-system/README.md

 # Demos:

 This is the main view which the user sees when they successfully log in.
+(Sample data in the video's database view.)

 https://github.com/user-attachments/assets/a4050fb6-7038-42b0-aacc-2bcd06b560cd